NOAA-GSL/VxIngest/README.md

 If you want an interactive shell in the ingest image for debugging, you can run:

-If you want an interactive shell in the ingest image for debugging, you can run:

 ```bash
 data=/data-ingest/data \
     public=/public \